sateesh3048/Mysql_Queries/cursors.sql.md

 ## Working with MySQL cursor

-First, you have to declare a cursor by using the DECLARE statement:
+First, you have to **declare a cursor by using the DECLARE statement**:

 ```mysql
 DECLARE cursor_name CURSOR FOR SELECT_statement;